The Human Truth Foundation

 By Vexen Crabtree 2023

 The first division in Islam was after the prophet Muhammad's death in 632CE.
-He left no guidance on who should succeed him1, resulting in the split between Sunnis and Shias, which is still a hot and sensitive debate today; disagreements "often overlap with ethnic, cultural, and political differences, which sometimes form lines of violent sectarian conflict"2.
+He left no guidance on who should succeed him1, resulting in the split between Sunnis (who believed that Caliphs should be chosen democratically) and Shias (who believe that Caliph leadership should be hereditary, starting with Ali's sons Hassan and Husseyn).
+After many assassinations and much bloody violence, this split is still a hot and sensitive debate today; disagreements "often overlap with ethnic, cultural, and political differences, which sometimes form lines of violent sectarian conflict"2.
 It is difficult to see how their conflict can ever be resolved; it's not a question of theology or divinity, but of human power-games.3

-Since then, a wide range of specific schools of thought have arose, but mostly they were not aiming to create new movements, but were attempts to restore proper Islam and correct Islamic positions on theological, social and moral issues4.
+Since then, a wide range of specific schools of thought have arose.
+Most were not aiming to create new movements, but were attempts to restore proper Islam and correct Islamic positions on theological, social and moral issues4.
 Often, followers have to remain hidden because of traditionalist persecution and the 'misunderstandings' of powerful established Muslim communities5.

 1. Sunni Islam (632CE)